The Haunted House (1928 film)

 The Haunted House is a 1928 American mystery film directed by Benjamin Christensen.
+While the film has no audible dialog, it was released with a synchronized musical score with sound effects using the sound-on-disc Vitaphone process.
 The film stars Larry Kent and Thelma Todd and is based on Owen Davis's 1926 Broadway play of the same name.
-As of 2020, UCLA Film and Television Archive has a copy of the film.
+UCLA Film and Television Archive has copies of the Vitaphone sound discs but not the film, which remains lost.